CalmDownKarm/530project/strong_baseline.md

 This baseline has an F1 of 0.58 and Accuracy of 0.54

 # Generating a baseline
-Look at simple_baseline.py, change the string baseline on line 5  to either HOME_TEAM_WINS or TEXT_BASELINE to create a predictions file that the scorer.py will accept.
+strong_baseline.py creates a prediction file (strong_baseline_preds.csv) that the scorer.py will accept.
 Default storage location is ./data/